OpenCourseAPI/OwlAPI/README.md

 ### Get batch
-`POST /batch` handles a batch request to get many departments or a many course listings from the database.
+`POST /batch` handles a batch request to get many departments or many sections from the database.
 This batch request is meant to simulate hitting the api route with this data N times.
 It expects a mandatory list of objects containing keys `dept` and `course`.